turbinenreiter/MicroPythonSmallSats/text/Background.md

 The LOC obviously increased by one, but the new solution is more readable and easier to understand.
 Generally, explicit is more readable than implicit, but implicit is more expressive than explicit.

-### Halstead complexity measures (HCM)
+### \\gls{HCM}

-Halstead complexity measures (HCM) are properties of a program's implementation calculated from a static analysis of the source code.
+\\gls{HCM} are properties of a program's implementation calculated from a static analysis of the source code.
 They can be used to compare the complexity of different implementations, also in different languages, of the same functionality [@halstead].

 The analysis is based on a simple counting of certain elements of a code: